 Withhold accreditation

-To be eligible for an appeal, the institution must exhaust the reconsideration process.
-If the institution does not seek reconsideration, it may not pursue an appeal and the adverse action will be considered final.When the Council considers an adverse action, the action does not become final, nor is it published, until the college has been afforded opportunity to complete the processes related to procedural reconsideration and/or appeal.
+When the Council considers an adverse action, the action does not become final, nor is it published, until the college has been afforded opportunity to complete the processes related to procedural reconsideration and/or appeal.
 If the institution does not initiate the procedural reconsideration or appeal processes, the institution’s rights to due process through the Council will be viewed to be exhausted.

 3. Notification of Adverse Action

-If the adverse action is sustained following the reconsideration process, the Council will so advise the institution in writing by certified mail (return receipt requested) and electronically within 30 days following the decision.
-The notification will describe the reasons for the action and advise the institution of its right to seek an appeal of the adverse action.
+For adverse actions, the written communication to the affected institution contains the following information: (1) the specific reasons for taking the adverse action; (2) the date the action becomes effective; (3) invitation to the institution to initiate procedural reconsideration and appeal processes and the date by which such a request must be received by the Council; and (4) a reminder to the institution regarding its obligation to inform students and applicants to the program about the adverse action if no request for procedural reconsideration or appeal is made.

+The Council advises the institution of the action within 30 days1 of the date on which the Council completes its accreditation deliberations.
+Notifications of adverse accreditation actions are confidential and transmitted by electronic notice.

 4. Request for Appeal; Grounds